-If you’ve tried counseling or therapy in the past, and there wasn’t a good connection — or if that happens in the future — keep looking for one with whom you can build trust, as that greatly magnifies the value of the experience.
-Try to complete multiple sessions before making a decision about the fit, as it can take time for trust to grow.
-Establishing a trusted connection with a therapist or counselor can also be helpful in navigating additional steps around seeking help, such as finding a treatment center.
+If you’ve tried counseling or therapy in the past and there wasn’t a good connection — or if that happens in the future — Don’t give up.
+Keep looking for a counselor you trust and respect.
+The right counselor for you is out there.
+Try to complete multiple sessions before making a final decision.
+Like any relationship, it takes time for trust to grow.

 Navigating Past, Present, and Future